Transition Work-Based Learning (TWBL) Model in Maine

 Disability employment for adults is key to creating a valuable and inclusive workforce.
 Equally important is supporting high school students with disabilities who will enter the workforce or postsecondary education.

-As the independent evaluator, AIR is conducting an evaluation of the TWBL model to test whether a model of work-based learning improves competitive integrated employment for transition age youth with disabilities.
-In the implementation evaluation, AIR’s team has been conducting a mixed-methods qualitative and quantitative data collection and analysis to monitor implementation process and progress.
-In the impact evaluation, the team is employing quasi-experimental designs to assess the impact of Jobs for Maine Graduates and Progressive Employment.
-The project will be concluded in September 2021.
+As the independent evaluator, AIR conducted an evaluation of the TWBL model to test whether a model of work-based learning improves competitive integrated employment for transition age youth with disabilities.
+In the implementation evaluation, AIR’s team conducted a mixed-methods qualitative and quantitative data collection and analysis to monitor implementation process and progress.
+In the impact evaluation, the team employed quasi-experimental designs to assess the impact of Jobs for Maine Graduates and Progressive Employment.
+The project concluded in September 2021.